Sat727/Oauth2-Token-Grabber-Xbox/README.md

 # Oauth2-Token-Grabber-Xbox

-I initially started this project for a client who ended up cancelling the commission after completion.

-Here's a guide on how to setup, and use the bot
+Here's a guide on how to setup, and use the project

  ## Dependencies